How to get the best auto insurance in Arkansas

 However, because car insurance costs are known to vary so much between different drivers and different insurance providers, you could end up paying significantly more or less than that range.
 This is because your individual insurance rates are based on a whole host of factors, which can include:

 - Age.
 Young drivers under 25, as well as seniors over 70, will almost certainly pay more for car insurance.

-- Sex.
+- Gender.
 Males can often expect higher premiums.
 This is sometimes countered by age and marital status.